OGRECave/ogre/Docs/src/rtss.md

 # The RTSS in Depth {#rtss_indepth}

-When the user asks the system to generate shaders for a given technique he has to provide a name for the target technique scheme.
-The system then creates a new technique based on the source technique but with a different scheme name.

-The idea behind this concept is to use Ogre's built-in mechanism of material schemes, so all the user has to do in order to use the new technique is to call Ogre::Viewport::setMaterialScheme.
+To enable the RTSS for a viewport, you simply call Ogre::Viewport::setMaterialScheme.
+The system then automatically manages the shader generation and keeps them up to date.

-Before each viewport update, the system performs a validation step of all associated shader based techniques it created.
-This step includes automatic synchronization with the scene lights and fog states.
-When the system detects that a scheme is out of date it generates the appropriate shaders for each technique new.
+Before each viewport update, the RTSS validates all associated shader-based techniques.
+This primarily involves synchronizing with the active scene lights and fog settings.
+If the current shaders are out of date (e.g. number of lights changed), they are regenerated.

-The following steps are executed in order to generate shaders for a given technique:
+The shader generation process consists of the following steps:

-* For each pass in the technique the system builds a set of sub render states that describe the logic process of the rendering pipeline from the draw call submission until the final pixel color.
+*   **SubRenderState Construction:** For each pass in the technique, the system builds a set of SubRenderState components.
+These describe the logic of the rendering pipeline from the draw call submission to the final pixel color.
-* Each render state is translated into a set of logic shader programs (currently only pixel and vertex shader).
+*   **Logic Program Translation:** The RenderState is translated into a set of logic shader programs (pixel and vertex).
-The logic programs are then sent to specific shader language writers that produce source code for the respective shader language.
-The source code is used to create the GPU programs that are applied to the destination pass.
+*   **Source Code Generation:** The logic programs are passed to a specific `ProgramWriter` (e.g. for GLSL or HLSL) which produces the final source code.
+*   **GPU Program Creation:** The source code is compiled into GPU programs and assigned to the destination pass.
-Before rendering of an object that uses generated shaders the system allows each sub render state to update the GPU constants associated with it.
+*   **Uniform Update:** Before an object is rendered, each `SubRenderState` is given the opportunity to update its associated GPU constants.

 ## Main components {#rtss__components}
 The following is a partial list of components within the RTSS.
 These components are listed as they have great importance in understanding controlling and later extending the RTSS system.